VedantSharma11/Accredian-task/README.md

 ### NOTE:
 #### Frontend
 The frontend of the application is built with React and is hosted on Netlify.
-You can access the frontend at [Your Netlify URL].
+You can access the frontend at [https://657614a6fc89905ddcc12be3--incredible-yeot-5374fc.netlify.app/].

 #### Backend
 The backend of the application is powered by MySQL, handling user authentication.
-Please note that due to limitations in MySQL hosting, the backend is not currently hosted.
+Please note that due to limitations in MySQL hosting, the backend is not currently hosted, so you will need to run the application locally

 #### Running Locally
 If you wish to run the backend locally, you'll need to set up a MySQL database.